Xsothy/Exercise-Generator-with-Effect/README.md

 pnpm tsx ./src/index.ts
 ```

-Exercise with be save to './file' path
+Exercise will be saved to './file' path

 ## Operations